coromoto/pd-collaborate-with-github/locations.md

-# Where are we all from in the world? 🌏
+# Where are we all from in the universe? 🌏
 I am from Tenerife